mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 contour edge creation, mean ME and spiral images were bias-field corrected using unified segmentation (Ashburner and Friston, 2005).

+Furthermore, for quantitative assessment, we extracted contour lines from the thresholded gray matter tissue probability maps ($$p \geq 90\%)$$ retrieved by unified segmentation for both structural and functional images.
+To have highest contrast and resolution congruence, we compared the last echo of the 1 mm ME scan (TE 10 ms) to the 0.8 mm spiral-out scan (TE 20 ms).
+We computed histograms and *contour distance maps*, i.e., contours from the structural data whose color coding per voxel reflects their distance to the corresponding contour in the functional image.

-All computations were performed in Matlab R2018b, using the Unified NeuroImaging Quality Control Toolbox (UniQC, (Bollmann et al., 2018)), and SPM12 (Wellcome Centre for Human Neuroimaging, London, UK, <http://www.fil.ion.ucl.ac.uk/spm/>).
+All computations were performed in Matlab R2019b, using the Unified NeuroImaging Quality Control Toolbox (UniQC, (Bollmann et al., 2018)), and SPM12 (Wellcome Centre for Human Neuroimaging, London, UK, <http://www.fil.ion.ucl.ac.uk/spm/>).